“We believe in doing the right thing”

 Key Performance Indicators (KPIs)

-We have internal modern slavery KPIs that measure the effectiveness of our compliance programme, including: the delivery of mandatory training; the completion of risk based due diligence refreshers; and improving awareness and conducting risk assessments during site visits.
-Our Ethics and Business Conduct Committee will be regularly updated and consulted on progress and performance.
+We have internal modern slavery KPIs that measure the effectiveness of our compliance programme.
+Our EBCC is consulted on progress and performance.

 We consider that the measures being taken, in conjunction with our overall commitment to doing the right thing, demonstrates an effective approach to identifying and addressing modern slavery that could be connected to our business and our supply chain.

-This statement has been approved by the Drax board of directors and is made according to the requirements of section 54, part 6 of the Modern Slavery Act 2015 for the year ending 31 December 2017.
-This statement applies to companies within the Drax Group that are required to have a Modern Slavery Statement*.
+This statement has been approved by the Drax board of directors and is made according to the requirements of section 54, part 6 of the Modern Slavery Act 2015 for the year ended 31 December 2018.